-Our Dental Technology in Warrensburg, Oak Grove, & Windsor, MO
+Our Dental Technology In Warrensburg And Oak Grove, MO

-- Periapical x-rays, or PAs, are single, problem-focused x-rays.
-They’re taken when needed and allow the dentist to evaluate for bone loss, gum disease, abscesses, and infections.
+Periapical X-rays, or PAs, are single, problem-focused X-rays that can see the whole tooth from root to crown.
+They’re taken when needed and allow Dr. Young to check for bone loss, gum disease, abscesses, and infections.

-- Panoramic x-rays are taken every 3 to 5 years and allow the dentist to evaluate the wisdom teeth, as well as look for cancer, tumors, abnormalities, and issues with the TMJ.
+Panoramic X-rays are used to see your entire mouth.
+They show the position of all of your teeth, whether they have emerged or not.
+Panoramic X-rays are usually taken every 3 to 5 years and allow the dentist to evaluate the wisdom teeth, as well as look for cancer, tumors, abnormalities, and issues with the TMJ.

 We use small, intraoral cameras to help patients clearly see the condition of their teeth and better understand the recommended treatment.
 With this advanced technology, we can zoom in on hidden diseased areas, cracks, chips, and worn metal fillings with extreme precision.